Collection and enforcement methods for child support

 Prosecution is an option available to us for the most serious actions or omissions involving criminal behaviour by customers and employers.

-Minimising income to increase or decrease Child Support payments
+Minimising income to increase or decrease child support payments

-Areas of income minimisation we are investigating include:
+Areas of income minimisation we investigate include:

 - either parent earning income in the 'cash economy'—for example, ‘cash in hand' from the building, domestic help and other industries